arp242/arp242.net/_posts/rimworld-mod-linux.md

         <SnowHard>4</SnowHard>
     </baseWeatherCommonalities>

-Now let's try adding our bloody rain with a high chance of spawning:
+Let's try adding our bloody rain with a high chance of spawning:

     <baseWeatherCommonalities>
         <Clear>18</Clear>